saulpierotti/markdown_notebook/AML.md

 	* Threshold invariance: it is a single metric for every threshold
 		* This may not be desirable when I want to minimse just 1 kind of error

-# Neural Networks
-* Neural Networks (NN) are a family of ML algorithms
-	* They are an actually old idea, widely used in 1980's and 1990's
-	* They became less popular after 1990
-	* They had a resurrection when more computing resources became available, together with big data and better algos
-	* Another factor for theur reapperance is the availability of cloud computing resources, which democratized the access to computing power
-* NN are used when we need to learn heavily non-linear patterns
-	* In image recognition each pixel is 3 1-hot feature vectors with 255 levels each!
-	* It is practically impossible to train a classic ML model on this amount of feature in reasonable time
-* When possible it is better to avoid NN since they are really expensive
-	* They are expensive in terms of training time and computing resources
-	* They are hard debugging
-	* They lack explainability
-* Some times problems are intrinsically non-polynomial and cannot be solved in a traightforward manner with calssic ML algos

 # Feature crosses
 * In many cases NN are useful, but costly in terms of resources and readability
 	* When dealing with a lot of data linear learners, if possible, are a better choice